Math Software Online: MathScore.com

 Solve.
 Round to hundredths if need be.
 Remember to label your answers.

-1. If you have gone 90 feet in 3 hours, how fast were you
+1. If you have gone 10 millimeters in 1 hour, how fast were

 Complexity=2, Mode=dist